-Though we’ve all had childhood ‘dream’ jobs, as we grew up and learn more about ourselves, we found out that perhaps that cool job we envisioned of having as a kid isn’t what we actually wanted to do.
+Though we’ve all had childhood ‘dream’ jobs, as we grew up and learn more about ourselves, we found out that perhaps that cool job we envisioned having as a kid isn’t what we actually wanted to do.

 As a result, many of us are left dazed and confused trying to figure out what it is that we are meant to do with our lives.

 If you ever seek advice on this matter, chances are, you’ve been told to “follow your passion”.

 Well, this is great advice if you already know what it is you’re passionate about, but… what should you do if you don’t?

-If you’ve found yourself with this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you.
+If you’ve found yourself in this predicament, do everything in your power to find out just what your passion is by seeking the things that excite you.
 Seek the things that make you truly come alive.

-Speaking from my own experience, this journey will far from being a walk in the park.
+Speaking from my own experience, this journey will be far from being a walk in the park.

 In fact, I’ve spent the better part of my 20s taking the trial and error approach to desperately find what my ‘purpose’ is, in hope that it will lead me to a job that I’m truly passionate about.

-Back in college, even though I managed to stick with the same majors (Business & Economics), by time senior year came around, my peers were already running around in a frenzy sending out their CVs.
+Back in college, even though I managed to stick with the same majors (Business & Economics), by the time senior year came around, my peers were already running around in a frenzy sending out their CVs.

-They’ve set up themselves some interviews in hopes to get a spot at the top prestigious firms right out of graduation, yet, I find myself going against the tide.
+They’ve set up some interviews in hopes to get a spot at the top prestigious firms right out of graduation, yet, I find myself going against the tide.

-I remembered thinking how silly my peers were because of almost all of them, in exception to few, wanted the top jobs due to one thing: great pay.
+I remembered thinking how silly my peers were because almost all of them, with exception of a few, wanted the top jobs due to one thing: great pay.

 While I was unsure as to *what* I’d like to do after graduation, one thing I know for sure – I wanted to matter.
 And I also knew what I do not want: a well-paid but a soul-crushing job.